MiguelArenas/ProteinEvolver2/README.md

 Miguel Arenas - marenas@uvigo.es

-This work was supported by the Spanish Ministry of Economy and Competitiveness and Ministry of Science and Innovation through the Grants RYC-2015-18241 and PID2019-107931GA-I00/AEI/10.13039/501100011033
+This work was supported by the Spanish Ministry of Economy and Competitiveness and the Ministry of Science and Innovation through the Grants RYC-2015-18241 and PID2019-107931GA-I00/AEI/10.13039/501100011033